OCamlPro/gnucobol-contrib/samples/HTML-CGI-GnuCOBOL/Old2 README.md

 End Apache2 info.

+FILES:
+	The data file I have for this project is a 1001 record file that was created as a sequential text file from the large randomized data file from the GnuCOBOL sourceforge SVN contributions section for
+	samples: createTestDataFile
+	But I include the file in this project.
+	You have to create an index file from the included test file.
+The program to do that is testfile1001.txt just run that file through the included program: flat2index1001.cbl Add the newly created index file with write permissions to the above mentioned directory. /usr/lib/cgi-bin/zz/

 This is just a prototype and to be used as a guide if useful at all.
 Licensed under the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your